 As I got off the motorbike and parked it near the sidewalk and locked it, the front door opened quietly and a figure slipped out.
 From the way she came and hugged me I could tell Sophie was just as nervous as I was.
 So I refrained from spilling out all my worries on her and instead brushed her hair back and kissed her lightly on the nose.
 "Keep your fingers crossed, okay?"
 I whispered.
 She nodded, still gazing at me and a split-second before she let go, met my lips with hers in a hard, blazing kiss.
 Like she was saying goodbye, or hello, or ten millions of other things.

 She led me up the stairs by the hand, fingers gripping mine tightly.
 I was dressed casual-smart: some clean pants, sharp suit-jacket and a light blue shirt.
 Something I'd wear to a collegiate professor meet.
 Sophie took one glance at me and I could tell she approved.
 But what about them?

 Apparently, they were standing in front of the doors, waiting for us.
-Mrs. Pritchett was a normally dressed woman; the only sign of extravagance her earrings which were clearly real diamond earrings.
+Mrs. Pritchett was a normally dressed woman; the only sign of extravagance a diamond necklace around nestled in the dip of her collarbone.
 Mr Pritchett, on the other hand, looked as if he was dressed for a business meeting.
-A sharp grey suit, hard I'm-not-here-to-play-around look on his face, and an icy smile made him the man I envisioned him to be.
+A sharp grey suit, hard look on his face, and an icy smile made him the man I envisioned him to be.